View Training Dates for Your City

 What Accreditation Will You Get?

-After completing the 10675NAT, an assessment is conducted to determine if you understood the information presented during the training course.
-If you pass this assessment, you receive a Nationally Recognised Statement of Attainment and an Evidence Card.
+After completing the 10675NAT Course in Asbestos Awareness, an assessment is conducted to determine if you understood the information presented during the training course.
+If you pass this assessment, you receive a Nationally Recognised Statement of Attainment.

 Asbestos awareness training is required before entering a building site.
 If you are an employer, you need to ensure that your workers receive access to this training.
-The 10675NAT is the current course approved in the ACT.
+10675NAT Course in Asbestos Awareness is the current course approved in the ACT.
 While these courses are not available online, they are offered by qualified training organisations.

 AlertForce recommend that you do the higher qualification CPCCDE3014A if you reside outside of Canberra as this gives you more flexibility.
 You can view our asbestos awareness and removal courses here just below.
 You can also do a bunch of asbestos courses online here.